 Indian games have evolved significantly over thousands of years.
 Many of the traditional games are no more played in cities where outdoor space is a constraint and are only played in the rural areas of the country.
-Some of these traditional games that require minimal equipments are now ironically termed as “Street Games,” and are played by people who are unable to purchase games from the market.
-Games like Chess, Snakes and Ladder, Ludo, etc. are believed to have originated in India and then transmitted to other countries where they were further modified into the present day version.
-Furthermore, various new games have been introduced into the culture to suit the current need of the society like Doctor Doctor Help Us, Carrom, january February, etc.
+Some of these traditional games that require minimal equipment are now ironically termed as “Street Games,” and are played by people who are unable to purchase games from the market.
+Games like Chess, Snakes and Ladder, Ludo, etc. are believed to have originated in India and then transmitted to other countries where they were further modified into the present-day version.
+Furthermore, various new games have been introduced into the culture to suit the current need of society like Doctor Doctor Help Us, Carrom, January February, etc.